-www.jacksonvillerollergirls.com
+www.jacksonvillerollerderby.com

-Formed in 2006, the Jacksonville RollerGirls is Jacksonville's first all-female, flat-track roller derby league.
+Formed in 2006, the Jacksonville Roller Derby (JRD) is Jacksonville's first all-female, flat-track roller derby league.
 The league is comprised of more than 70 skaters among six different teams, including an all-star traveling team, the New Jax City Rollers.
-The RollerGirls were accepted into the Women's Flat Track Derby Association in December 2010.
-The RollerGirls are known for their volunteer efforts around the community.
+JRD was accepted into the Women's Flat Track Derby Association in December 2010.
+JRD is known for their volunteer efforts around the community.